20 Years of Stock Market Returns, by Calendar Year

 You may hear the media talking a lot about market corrections and bear markets:

-- A market correction means the stock market went down over 10 percent from its previous high price level.
+- A market correction means the stock market went down over 10% from its previous high price level.
 This can happen in the middle of the year, and the market can recover by year-end, so a market correction may never show up as a negative in calendar-year total returns.

-- A bear market occurs when the market goes down over 20 percent from its previous high.
+- A bear market occurs when the market goes down over 20% from its previous high.
 Most bear markets last for about a year in length.
-In the chart data below, you can see two bear markets; 2002 and 2008.

 The pattern of returns varies over different decades.
 In retirement, your investments may be exposed to a bad pattern where many negative years occur early on in retirement, which financial planners call sequence risk.
 Although you should expect a certain number of bad years, it doesn't mean you shouldn't invest in stocks; it means you need to set realistic expectations when you do.